dentech-floss/publisher/README.md

 # publisher

 Watermill publisher that is setup to use [watermill-googlecloud](https://github.com/ThreeDotsLabs/watermill-googlecloud) to publish messages, and which is preconfigured for distributed Opentelemetry tracing.
-For this we use both the official [watermill-opentelemetry](https://github.com/voi-oss/watermill-opentelemetry) project and our custom complement [dentech-floss/watermill-opentelemetry-go-extra](https://github.com/dentech-floss/watermill-opentelemetry-go-extra) so a span is created when a message is published and that this is propagated to the subscriber(s) for extraction.
+For this we use both the official [watermill-opentelemetry](https://github.com/voi-oss/watermill-opentelemetry) project and our custom complement [dentech-floss/watermill-opentelemetry-go-extra](https://github.com/dentech-floss/watermill-opentelemetry-go-extra) so a span is created when a message is published and which then is propagated to the subscriber(s) for extraction.

 Also, this lib take care of the creation of Watermill messages carrying protobuf payload (marshalling + making sure that the context is set on the message to enable the above mentioned tracing) so please use the provided "NewMessage" func as shown below in the example :)